 Always On is the term used to describe a Workflow that executes continuously until explicitly stopped.
 Workflows that are enabled for Always On usually commence with a Trigger Node.
 When a sequence of execution completes, control is returned to the Trigger Node which blocks until the trigger condition is met.

-Once this setting is enabled, user can start a Workflow in Always On mode by clicking the
+Once this setting is enabled, users will be able to start a Workflow in Always On mode by clicking the

 Workflows that support both Run Now and Always On should have both the